 Frequently Asked Questions

-Find answers to common questions about the cost of assisted living.
+Find answers to common questions about finding assisted living assistance and the cost of assisted living.

 It’s about $4,875/month, but ranges from $3,500 in the Midwest to over $7,000 in high-cost areas like California.